 Q: If a company finds itself subject to a government investigation or dawn raid, how should it respond?

 A: Any investigation, and especially a raid, can be an incredibly stressful time for a company and its employees.
 The important thing is to not panic – the investigators have a job to do, and the sooner they get to the truth of the situation, the better for everyone.
 Companies should direct their management and their employees to cooperate fully, while also engaging legal counsel to properly protect the corporation from future litigation.
 If fraud is detected, it is a criminal matter and the company should make a good faith effort to work with prosecutors and regulators, while making sure to document all control measures and prior steps taken to manage fraud risk.
 Having a track record of meeting compliance requirements and having proper internal controls in place at the time fraud occurs could have a mitigating effect in terms of potential prosecution and penalties down the road.
+View the reprint of the interview, covering not only the UK but also the United Arab Emirates.

 Q: What role are whistleblowers playing in the fight against corporate fraud and corruption?
 How important is it to train staff to identify and report potentially fraudulent activity?